2DegreesWest/OSDownloadsAPI/README.md

 *Step 3: Product URL*

-If an update is available, we need to fire off another URL request, this time using the 'url' column information.
+If an update is available, we need to request another URL, this time using the 'url' column information.
 This url will provide more detailed information about the specific product, such as the 'downloadsUrl' and what formats and area coverage are available.
 This